truenas/documentation/content/SCALE/SCALETutorials/SystemSettings/General/ManageSysConfigSCALE.md

 * **Reset to Defaults** that resets system configuration settings back to factory settings.

 ### Downloading the File
-The **Download File** option downloads your TrueNAS SCALE current configuration to the local machine.
+The **Download File** option downloads your TrueNAS current configuration to the local machine.

 {{< include file="/static/includes/DownloadSystemConfigFileSCALE.md" >}}

 ### Uploading the File
-The **Upload File** option gives users the ability to replace the current system configuration with any previously saved TrueNAS SCALE configuration file.
+The **Upload File** option gives users the ability to replace the current system configuration with any previously saved TrueNAS configuration file.

 {{< hint type=warning >}}
 All passwords are reset if the uploaded configuration file was saved without selecting **Save Password Secret Seed**.